blend-capital/blend-docs/users/auctions.md

 #### Bid

-The bid contains a set of [DTokens](../tech-docs/core-contracts/lending-pool/protocol-tokens.md#dtokens) currently held by the liquidated user.
-On a successful fill, the DTokens in the bid are moved from the liquidated user to the bidder.
+The bid contains a set of [dTokens](../tech-docs/core-contracts/lending-pool/protocol-tokens.md#dtokens) currently held by the liquidated user.
+On a successful fill, the dTokens in the bid are moved from the liquidated user to the bidder.
 The bidder now has a liability against the pool that they can decide when and how to repay.

 #### Lot

-The lot contains a set of [BTokens](../tech-docs/core-contracts/lending-pool/protocol-tokens.md#btokens) currently held by the liquidated user.
-On a successful bid, the BTokens in the lot are moved from the liquidated user to the bidder.
+The lot contains a set of [bTokens](../tech-docs/core-contracts/lending-pool/protocol-tokens.md#btokens) currently held by the liquidated user.
+On a successful bid, the bTokens in the lot are moved from the liquidated user to the bidder.
 The bidder now has additional collateral against the pool that they can decide when and how to withdraw.

 ### Bad Debt Auctions